jamesmcginnis/rabbit-rss-card/README.md

    - Customize colors and appearance
    - Set your card title
    - Configure refresh interval (1-1440 minutes)
+   - Enable continuous auto-scroll and choose a scroll speed

 ### YAML Configuration (Optional)
 If you prefer manual YAML configuration, you can use the following structure: